-Therefore, it’s important to keep these tools away from the reach of children.
+Therefore, it’s important to keep adult tools away from the reach of children.

 In case you find yourself having to use pesticides, do not forget to rinse the vegetables thoroughly before using them.
 As an alternative, you can also introduce natural predators to your garden in order to keep it pesticide-free.

 When you put a plate full of fresh leafy vegetables in front of your kid, how does he/she react?
-Generally, your preschooler will be less than pleased or tell you that he/she is no longer hungry.
+Generally, they will be less than pleased or tell you that he/she is no longer hungry.
 Simply put, most kids are picky eaters.

-For instance great veggies to help develop a love for vegetables in your child and that are easy to grow include:
+Somme great veggies to help develop a love for vegetables in your child, and that are easy to grow, include:

-Square Foot Gardening – The idea involves planting a variety of plants in a small space using raised beds.
+The idea of square foot gardening involves planting a variety of plants in a small space using raised beds.

 Simply construct a raised bed and fill it with soil, plant seeds and water.

 Enjoy as your organic vegetables grow steadily.

 You can make each raised bed a different theme.